 The ore processing facility or concentrator will consist of a crushing area, beneficiation, dewatering, bagging and tailings processing areas.

 The concentrator is designed to produce a graphite concentrate containing 97% Cg from an ore containing 4.39% Cg.
 The beneficiation process will include crushing, grinding, conventional flotation, polishing, and column flotation to achieve the concentrate.

 The graphite concentrate will then undergo filtration, drying, and classification to produce four high-purity products.

 Plant rejects will undergo flotation and magnetic separation to produce sulphide and non-sulphide tailings.
 The streams will be thickened and filtered for dry-stacking.

 Matawinie graphite project demonstration plant

-Nouveau Monde is commissioning a demonstration plant, which aims to evaluate and enhance the graphite concentration before commercial launch.
-It will follow the natural graphite processing procedures, and initially transform the ore by liberating and concentrating the natural graphite flakes.
+Nouveau Monde Graphite commissioned a demonstration plant in 2020, which aimed to evaluate and enhance the graphite concentration before commercial launch.
+It followed the natural graphite processing procedures, and initially transform the ore by liberating and concentrating the natural graphite flakes.

-The demo plant will be located on an existing industrial property in Saint-Michel-des-Saints and is estimated to produce 1,000t of graphite concentrate a year, including 250t of battery-grade graphite.
+The demonstration plant is located on an existing industrial property in Saint-Michel-des-Saints, and was estimated to produce 1,000t of graphite concentrate a year, including 250t of battery-grade biggest graphite.

 Power supply for the mine will be provided by Hydro-Québec through a new 34.5kV distribution line from Hydro-Québec nearest post (Poste Prevost).